karenliz/translations/README.md

 # translations
-Translations of some interesting reports and papers
+Translations of some interesting reports and papers.